jacobcons/whack-a-mole/README.md

 # whack-a-mole
-A whack-a-mole game with a timer, sound, high score tracker
+A whack-a-mole game with a timer, sound and high score tracker

 ## Project Setup